macintacos/chord-heavy-keymap/README.md

 ## Potential Future Improvements

 - Add support for Linux/Windows
-- Once [microsoft/vscode/issues/91238](https://github.com/microsoft/vscode/issues/91238) is taken care of, I'll be able to implement all of the same terminal window splits that I can do in normal editor windows
 - Create shortcuts that are based on specific file types, so that there is a "major mode" of sorts for them.
 Can start with HTML and go through other languages as I see fit; use the [Spacemacs layer keybindings](https://www.spacemacs.org/layers/LAYERS.html) for inspiration.
 	> NOTE: maybe the `ctrl` key can be first character for "major" mode?
 	- [HTML](https://www.spacemacs.org/layers/+lang/html/README.html)